797 Naval Air Squadron

-797 Naval Air Squadron (797 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded in October 1945 in Ceylon.
-Its role was a Fleet Requirements Unit which formed at HMS Ukussa, Royal Naval Air Station Katukurunda, in Ceylon, in July 1942.
-The squadron moved to RNAS Colombo Racecourse (HMS Bherunda) in October 1943.
+797 Naval Air Squadron (797 NAS), also known as 797 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded in October 1945 in Ceylon.
+Its role was a Fleet Requirements Unit.

+It was formed at HMS Ukussa, Royal Naval Air Station Katukurunda, in Ceylon, in July 1942.
+The squadron moved to HMS Bherunda, RNAS Colombo Racecourse, in October 1943.
 It had a Communications Flight which became 742 Naval Air Squadron in December 1943 and the following summer it had an ‘X’ Flight deployed for target towing for a couple of gunnery schools in Bombay, India and which eventually moved to 722 Naval Air Squadron.